BeMoBIL/bemobil-pipeline/README_BIDS.md

 Some caution is required when the source .xdf files are split into multiple runs.
 At the moment, we consider these runs to be split parts of a continuous recording.
 So those run files in a single session will be merged downstream.

+Entries in bemobil_config.filenames will search through the raw data directory of the participant and group together .xdf files with matching keyword in the name into one session.
+If there are multiple files in one session, they will be given separate 'run' numbers in the file name

+The order of runs rely on incremental name sorting using the "Nature Order File Sorting Tool" - Stephen Cobeldick (2021).
+Natural-Order Filename Sort (https://www.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort), MATLAB Central File Exchange.
+Retrieved March 1, 2021.

+for example,
+                   sub-1\sub-1_VNE1_VR_rec1.xdf
+                   sub-1\sub-1_VNE1_VR_rec2.xdf
+                   sub-1\sub-1_VNE1_desktop.xdf

+will be organized into

+                   sub-001\ses-VR\sub-001_ses-VR_task-VNE1_run-1_eeg.bdf
+                   sub-001\ses-VR\sub-001_ses-VR_task-VNE1_run-2_eeg.bdf
+                   sub-001\ses-desktop\sub-001_ses-desktop_task-VNE1_eeg.bdf

 ## Selecting streams by other methods